strider99/gitexp/README.md

 # gitexp
-just some branching and mergin experiments
+just some branching and merging experiments